TadiT7/treble_experimentations_wiki/Redmi-Note-9.md

 11. Reboot

 ## Fixing bugs
-Currently Phh Treble settings cant apply presets for some reason, so you have to do enable these options:
+Currently Phh Treble settings cant apply presets for some reason, so you have to enable these options:
 Misc features->Use alternative way to detect headsets (fixes headphone jack)
 Misc features->Force alternative backlight scale (fixes backlight)
 Misc features->Force-disable A2DP offload (fixes Bluetooth audio)